 Ball State also has received national recognition for its Freshman Connections program.
 It provides support, connections, and outlets for incoming freshmen to help them adjust to campus life.

 Students at Ball State also gain the benefits of a large institution with small class sizes.
 Students are more than an ID number, and we know our students by name.
-Once core courses are completed, the typical class sizes are between 25 to 30 students at the 300 level.
+Once core courses are completed, the typical class sizes are between 25 to 30 students.
 The intimate setting allows our students to be seen and heard and be engaged with their professors and their peers, and our classes are taught by our professors, not graduate assistants.

 History is fun, exciting, and endlessly rich.
 The diversity of our programs reflects the pleasure of learning as well as the skills of a discipline.
 In addition to our general history program, you may choose to major in public history, pre-graduate studies or social studies education; you will study in American, European, or Asian history; you may pick up a minor in ancient studies.